dhruv-ahuja/dhruv-ahuja.github.io/content/posts/tag_based_ci_cd_pipeline.md

 The next two steps check for formatting and lint errors in the code and stop the workflow in case of any errors.
 This ensures that contributing developers adhere to Ruff’s code quality standards.

 The last step is optional, and only runs if any of the previous steps fails.
-It allows us to ssh into the currently ongoing workflow session to debug issues.
+It allows us to ssh into the currently ongoing workflow session to check the environment and debug issues.
 Be careful though, it kept running for quite a while since I forgot to cancel the workflow run manually.
 I am not sure if it has a time limit or it keeps running indefinitely.

 ## Creating the CD workflow